Tensor networks and graphical calculus for open quantum systems: Tensor Networks

-The mathematical rules of tensor network theory assert that the wires of tensors may be manipulated, with each manipulation corresponding to a specific operation with equational meaning.
+The mathematical rules of tensor network theory assert that the wires of tensors may be manipulated, with each manipulation corresponding to a specific contraction or transformation.
 We now introduce some tools which we have tailored for manipulations common in open quantum systems.
-Transposition of a 2nd-order tensor is represented a bending of a tensors wires as illustrated in Fig.~\ref{fig:transpose}.
-Complex conjugation of a tensor's coefficients however is depicted by a bar over the tensor label in the diagram as illustrated in Fig.~\ref{fig:conj}.
-Hence we may represent the transformation of a vector to its dual vector, or the hermitian conjugation of a linear operator as the combination of these two operations as illustrated in Fig.~\ref{fig:adjoint}.
-We stress that under this convention a vector $\ket{v}=\sum_i v^i \ket{i}$ and its hermitian conjugate dual-vector $\bra{v}=\sum_i \overline{v}_i\bra{i}$ are represented as shown in Fig.~\ref{sfig:ket} and~\ref{sfig:bra} respectively.
+Transposition of 1st-order vectors and dual-vectors, and 2nd-order linear operators is represented by a \emph{bending} of a tensors wires as follows: \figeq{